kentjome6-source/Git/VETERINARIAN_REGISTRATION_SUMMARY.md

 ### For Administrators
 1. Navigate to User Management section
 2. View pending veterinarian registrations
-3. Click "Verify" to approve a veterinarian
-4. Click "Reject" to reject a veterinarian verification
+3. Click "Verify" to approve a veterinarian or "Reject" to reject the verification
-5. View certificate images directly in the user details page
+4. View certificate images directly in the user details page

 ## Technical Details